syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 Paragraph style contains definition for both font (text) as well as paragraph formatting that can be applied to the contents of an entire paragraph.
 DocIO supports various pre-defined styles and also provides ability to create custom paragraph styles.

+T> You can define a custom style or modify any built-in style to the required formatting, and apply this style to the part of Word document to be formatted.
+You can reduce the file size and code length by using styles instead of formatting each element explicitly.

 The following code example illustrates how to use the predefined styles.

 {% tabs %}